Cyperus esculentus

 Overview

-Cyperus esculentus is a rhizomatous perennial sedge in the family Cyperaceae reaching 8–30 inches (20–75 cm) tall with a 6–18 inch (15–45 cm) spread.
+Cyperus esculentus is a rhizomatous perennial sedge in the family Cyperaceae reaching 8–30 inches (20–75 cm) tall and 6–18 inches (15–45 cm) wide.
 Stems (culms) are erect, triangular in cross-section (a key sedge character), smooth, and solid.
-Leaves are basal and cauline, grass-like, 0.15–0.35 inch (4–9 mm) wide, V-shaped in cross-section with a prominent midrib, glossy, and lighter yellow-green than most grasses.
+Leaves are basal and cauline, grass-like, 0.15–0.35 inch (4–9 mm) wide, V-shaped in cross-section with a raised midrib, glossy, and lighter yellow-green than most surrounding grasses.
 The inflorescence is a terminal umbel-like cluster of golden-yellow to brown spikelets subtended by 3–6 leaf-like bracts of unequal length.
 The primary means of reproduction and spread is via underground tubers (nutlets), 0.3–0.6 inch (8–15 mm) in diameter, produced at the tips of slender rhizomes 2–14 inches (5–35 cm) long.
 A single plant produces 100–700 tubers per growing season.
 Tubers remain viable in soil for 3–10 years and survive freezing, drying, and passage through the digestive tracts of birds.
-The tuber-based persistence makes this species one of the most difficult-to-manage weeds in irrigated agriculture, turf, and nursery production worldwide.
-Ranked among the top 10 worst weeds globally.
+The tuber-based persistence makes the species a high-priority management target in irrigated agriculture, turf, and nursery production worldwide, and the species is ranked in global lists of the world's top-10 worst weeds.

 Native Range

-Native range uncertain due to ancient cosmopolitan distribution; considered native to parts of North America, southern Europe, and Africa.
-Found in moist to wet soils in cultivated fields, irrigated cropland, turf, nurseries, ditches, and wet meadows from sea level to approximately 6,500 feet (2,000 m).
-Present across all 50 U.S. states and most temperate and tropical regions worldwide.
+Native range is uncertain due to an ancient cosmopolitan distribution; Cyperus esculentus is considered native to parts of North America, southern Europe, and Africa.
+The species is found in moist to wet soils in cultivated fields, irrigated cropland, turf, nurseries, ditches, and wet meadows from sea level to approximately 6,500 feet (2,000 m), and is present across all 50 U.S. states and most temperate and tropical regions worldwide.

 Suggested Uses

-Used in weed identification training for teaching the sedge-grass-rush distinction (sedges have edges, grasses have nodes, rushes are round).
+Used in weed identification training for teaching the sedge-grass-rush distinction ('sedges have edges, grasses have nodes, rushes are round').
 Studied in weed biology as a model for tuber-based persistence.
 Tubers are edible and cultivated commercially in Spain as chufa for production of horchata de chufa (tiger nut milk).
-Tubers consumed by waterfowl and wild turkeys.
+Tubers are consumed by waterfowl and wild turkeys.

 How to Identify

-Identified by the triangular stem cross-section (round in grasses, flat in rushes — the mnemonic is sedges have edges), the glossy yellow-green leaves lighter in color than surrounding turf grasses, and the V-shaped leaf cross-section.
-Distinguished from Cyperus rotundus (purple nutsedge) by the golden-yellow spikelets (versus reddish-purple), the tubers produced singly at rhizome tips (versus in chains), and the leaf tips that taper gradually (versus abruptly in C. rotundus).
+Identified by a triangular stem cross-section (round in grasses, flat in rushes — the mnemonic is 'sedges have edges'), glossy yellow-green leaves lighter in color than surrounding turf grasses, and a V-shaped leaf cross-section with a raised midrib.
+Separated from Cyperus rotundus (purple nutsedge) by golden-yellow spikelets (versus reddish-purple in C. rotundus), tubers produced singly at rhizome tips (versus in chains in C. rotundus), and leaf tips that taper gradually (versus abruptly).
 Pulling a plant from soil reveals the slender rhizomes terminating in small round tubers.

 Appearance